skarbat/rpi-monitor/README.md

 ![Sample Monitors](https://raw.github.com/skarbat/rpi-monitor/master/screenshots/rpimonitor-sample.png)

-rpi-monitor can sit above any applications written for the RaspberryPI without disturbing their opperations.
+rpi-monitor sits transparently above GUI applications without disturbing their visibility.

+To run the monitor, `sudo systemctl enable rpi-monitor` and/or `rpi-monitor-bcm`, then start manually or reboot the PI.

-(c) Albert Casals, November-December 2016.
+Albert Casals, 2016-2017.

 Graphics portions in directory "common" from Andrew Duncan - Read the LICENSE file for details.